Batang Kali massacre: Killings

 In December 1948, 7th Platoon, G Company, 2nd Scots Guards, surrounded a rubber plantation at Sungai Rimoh near Batang Kali in Selangor.
 The Guards then rounded up civilians.
 The Guards separated the men from the women and children for interrogation.
 The Scots Guards promptly massacred 24 unarmed men from the village with automatic weapons.
 The only adult male survivor was a man named Chong Hong, who was in his twenties.
 He fainted and was presumed dead.
 Other eyewitnesses included the victims' spouses and children, such as Tham Yong, who was 17, and Loh Ah Choy, who was about seven.

 Legacy of the massacre

 After the massacre, British diplomats introduced Regulation 27A, which authorised "the use of lethal weapons" to "prevent escape from arrest", in an attempt to retrospectively legalise the Scots Guards' massacre of civilians.
-This new regulation was uncovered within secret documents which had been hidden from public view at Hanslope Park by the Foreign Office, and was known as "Regulation 27A".
-The UK Foreign Office and various UK governments attempted to hide the existence of the massacre by intervening to block investigations into the Batang Kali massacre.
+This new regulation was uncovered within secret documents which had been hidden from public view at Hanslope Park by the Foreign Office.
+Various UK governments attempted to hide the existence of the massacre by intervening to block investigations into the Batang Kali massacre.

 Despite several investigations by the British government since the 1950s, and a re-examination of the evidence by the Royal Malaysia Police between 1993 and 1997, no charges were brought against any of the alleged perpetrators.
 The British government has never apologised for the killings nor made any attempts to redress the massacre.